fsinfuhh/Bitpoll/README.md

  * Poll can be created for full day event or just a few hours.
 Custom classes can also be defined
  * URL can be set manually or randomly choosen

-# DEMO
+# Demo

 https://bitpoll.de

 # GUI

-Poll creation pannel
+## Poll Creation Panel

 ![image](https://user-images.githubusercontent.com/15912256/190876284-ac6dd2e0-04c6-4d44-a53d-7dd72263a109.png)
 ![image](https://user-images.githubusercontent.com/15912256/190876419-d129d3c2-cda0-4da6-8b7a-7a30bf5d83e9.png)
 ![image](https://user-images.githubusercontent.com/15912256/190876455-55d8dc36-a117-4c41-b4ce-5184f5db8bc5.png)

-What the user see when choosing a combination
+## Voting View

 ![image](https://user-images.githubusercontent.com/15912256/190876484-a5b3cb2c-db77-4c5f-b1f2-43b5106c4691.png)

-and here are the result being displayed
+## Poll Results

 ![image](https://user-images.githubusercontent.com/15912256/190876528-178ace35-a3b8-4a55-8bf6-5c5afe0662c9.png)

 # Installation

-you can deploy this tool on your server either by manually clonning the repo and setting it up or you can run a docker image.
+You can deploy this tool on your server either by manually clonning the repo and setting it up or you can run a docker image.

 ## Using Docker